Chun5/works/index.rst

   3. Company image: act like a business card to show a company's image.

-  4. Entrance to products: a user gets to know
+  4. Entrance to products: many users get to know a product from its user manual.